flipperdevices/flipper-application-catalog/documentation/Contributing.md

 1. Create `application.fam` (in your app's source code repo).
 You need to edit this manifest to specify several fields, such as `appid` (must be unique), `name`, `fap_category`, `fap_version`, etc. See [Flipper App Manifests (.fam)](https://developer.flipper.net/flipperzero/doxygen/app_manifests.html) for details and examples.
 2. Commit the `application.fam` to your repository.
 3. Create `manifest.yml` (you later need to add it to the Apps Catalog repo via pull request, see step 3).
 Fill in text files in it, including paths to additional files.
 In the `commit_sha` field of manifest.yml, specify commit ID from the source repository (after committing all files to the source repository).
-See [Manifest](./Manifest.md) for details and examples.
+See [Manifest](./Manifest.md) for details and an [example](../example/manifest.yml).

 > [!NOTE]
 > Please make sure your `manifest.yml` is valid as described [here](Manifest.md#validating-manifest).